-Through the above experiences and his representation of designers, labels, retailers, publications, and other individuals and corporations in the industry, Chuck has become well acquainted with the myriad legal issues facing the fashion community:
+Through the above experiences and his representation of designers, labels, retailers, publications, and other individuals and corporations in the industry, Charles has become well acquainted with the myriad legal issues facing the fashion community:

 - The spotty, but sometimes effective (and even potentially hazardous) copyrightability of certain elements of apparel